 Income tax is directly deducted from your payslip.
 Besides, solidarity tax, health insurance, social security, pension cost, and any church tax may also be deducted directly from your salary.
 This is the main reason driving the difference between your gross and net salary.
 If you are curious, you can use this unofficial tax calculator to have a feeling around how much tax you would need to pay based on your gross salary.

-For more info about the tax cost in Germany and how you can save money, you can refer to this post: Cost of Living in Germany – How to save money?
+For more info about the tax cost in Germany and how you can save money, check out these posts:

 Tax class (Steuerklasse) in Germany